-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's related party receivables and bank balances.
+Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's margin deposit, other receivables, due from related parties and bank balances.

-- (i) Related party receivables represent amount receivable from the entities under common management and the shareholders of the Company and therefore the Company is exposed to a very limited credit risk on this amount. - (ii) The Company limits its exposure to credit risk on bank balances by maintaining balances with banks where the external credit ratings are high.
+- (i) Due from related parties represent amount receivable from the entities under common management and the parent company and therefore the Company is exposed to a very limited credit risk on this amount. - (ii) The Company limits its exposure to credit risk on bank balances by maintaining balances with banks where the external credit ratings are high.
 The Company considers that its cash and cash equivalents have low credit risk based on the external credit ratings of the counterparties.
 The Company believes that no provision for impairment is necessary in respect of cash and cash equivalents. - (iii) The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 However the management also considers the factors that may influence the credit risk of its customers base, including the default risk associated with the industry and country in which customers operate.